JasperFx/lamar/docs/guide/ioc/diagnostics/using-the-container-model.md

 ## Working with a Service Type

-The `IServiceFamilyConfiguration` interface allows you to query and manipulate all the configured Instance's for a given plugin type.
+The `IServiceFamilyConfiguration` interface allows you to query and manipulate all the configured Instance's for a given service type.

 See the entire [IServiceFamilyConfiguration interface here](https://github.com/JasperFx/lamar/blob/master/src/Lamar/IServiceFamilyConfiguration.cs).